sdsc-hpc-training-org/notebooks-101/Docs/source/prerequisites.md

 # Software Prerequisites

 Running Juypter notebooks relies on you handling your own python package installation.
 It was designed with Anaconda in mind.
-This is a common package manager used for data science, so it will be used for the examples and tutorials here.
-You should install Anaconda before working on any actual code.
+This is a common package manager used for data science, but it it not recommended for use on HPC systems and running jupyter notebooks remotely.
+Anaconda is a large package and has a lot of overhead.
+For best performance, we recommend using Miniconda.

-## Install Anaconda
-In general, Juypter technologies perform best when you manage your own python package installation (you can controll the packages and can update as needed).
-You can install Anaconda on the Comet login node using wget: wget https://repo.continuum.io/archive/Anaconda3-2018.12-Linux-x86_64.sh.
-More info [here](https://stackoverflow.com/questions/38080407/how-can-i-install-the-latest-anaconda-with-wget#38080641).

 If you’re not familiar with Anaconda, check it out [here](https://www.anaconda.com/products/individual).

-### Install conda
+### Install Miniconda
-Download the installer onto your login node by running the command: `wget https://repo.continuum.io/miniconda/Miniconda3-latest-Linux-x86_64.sh`
+[Miniconda](https://docs.conda.io/en/latest/miniconda.html) is a free minimal installer for conda.
+It is a small, bootstrap version of Anaconda that includes only conda, Python, the packages they depend on, and a small number of other useful packages.

+To install, follow the instructions [here](https://docs.conda.io/en/latest/miniconda.html).
+On the HPC system, use ```wget``` to download the install package.

 ### Run the installer
 Change the permissions so you can exectue the script: `chmod +x Miniconda3-latest-Linux-x86_64.sh`